TryKickoff/kickoff/docs/less.md

 * Bootstrap compiles faster ~6x faster with Less compared to Sass
 * Less is written in JavaScript, making it easier to us to dive in and patch compared to Ruby with Sass.
-* Less is more; we want to feel like we're writing CSS and making Bootstrap approachable to all.
+* Less is more; we want to feel like we're writing CSS and making Kickoff approachable to all.

 ### What's included?